Karen is the Clinical Director of Shefford Osteopathic Clinic, which she established in 2000.

-She has been a clinic tutor at the British School of Osteopathy and is on the international teaching faculty at the European School of Osteopathy.
+Karen has been in private practice since graduating in 1997 from the European School of Osteopathy.
+She has been a clinic tutor at the British School of Osteopathy and on the international teaching faculty at the European School of Osteopathy.

-Karen was President and Chairman of the British Osteopathic Association from 2006-2008, which is now the Institute of Osteopathy, and remains a member.
+Karen was President and Chairman of the British Osteopathic Association from 2006-2008, which is now the Institute of Osteopathy, and she remains a member.
 She is also registered with the General Osteopathic Council and the British Medical Acupuncture Association.

-The last couple of years she has been:
+In the last couple of years she has been:

-- studying an online Pain Management course, and
+- Studying an online Pain Management course, and

-- researching into Post Traumatic Stress Disorder and how an unresolved trauma may present years later as pain.
+- Researching into Post Traumatic Stress Disorder and how an unresolved trauma may present years later as pain.